How Does Amazon’s A9 Algorithm Work?

 Sales Rank or Amazon Best Sellers Rank (BSR) is a number rank assigned to every single product in the Amazon product catalog once it’s had a sale.
 BSR is generally used to gauge how well a product is selling on Amazon in its category.
 BSR only applies to the category and sub-category of the product, not Amazon as a whole.

-For example, you may very good sales and rank #5 seller in your category.
+For example, you may very good sales and rank #5 sellers in your category.
 Yet, that’s no indication of how well you’re doing on Amazon in its entirety.
 Thankfully, your rank on Amazon itself doesn’t matter, but your BSR in your subcategory or category definitely does.
 A customer will always trust a high-ranking product more than a lower-ranking one.

 Amazon is unclear on the actual calculations behind BSR.
 Based on research, most experts agree it involves 3 key factors.
 Product sales (both recent & historic), product price changes or promotions, and naturally, any competing products.
 While more weight is definitely put on recent sales, historical sales are taken into account.
 This means your BSR will not fluctuate too drastically as long as you have a good sales history.